Small-Town Comedy & Sci-Fi Author Based in Scotland

-Kerrie Noor, a contemporary and sci-fi comedy writer, has inflicted her quirky humor on many- including the Edinburgh free fringe, community radio, several rest homes, and pretty much anyone who sits still long enough to listen.
+Kerrie Noor is a contemporary and sci-fi comedy writer who has inflicted her quirky, offbeat humour on audiences far and wide—from the Edinburgh Free Fringe to community radio, rest homes, and anyone who sits still long enough to listen.

 Manifesto The Great comes from a dynasty of leaders who treat women like breeding machines.
 When his forefather dies, he must take over as leader, but will he be able to control the women?